ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 ## The Review Part of the Review
 Look, I'm not going to reinvent the wheel here talking about the Planck's build quality—plenty of people have already beaten that horse to death.
 But since you're here, you get my takes anyway.

 The build quality is aggressively meh... but so is the price, so I wasn't expecting much to begin with.
-The sound profile out of the box is, to put it politely, quite bad: hollow, metallic, and almost clangy.
+The sound profile out of the box is, to put it politely, quite bad: hollow and almost clangy.
 The foams helped considerably, but we're still a far cry from "good" as some hollowness lingers.

 One gripe I will bring up is that the board has "eaten" a fair number of switches, meaning they never came off the plate in one piece.
 They were in so tight that the switch housings came apart rather than just come loose.
 At one point, attempting to remove a single switch resulted in the plate and PCB separating entirely, with every other switch being yanked out of their hotswap sockets and pulled up with the plate in the process.
 What the honest to god fuck??
 Two thumbs down there.
 Get your shit together, Drop.